Shopify/ruby-lsp/jekyll/addons.markdown

 ### Dependency constraints

-While we figure out a good design for the addons API, breaking changes are bound to happen.
-To avoid having your addon accidentally break editor functionality, always restrict the dependency on the `ruby-lsp` gem based on minor versions (breaking changes may land on minor versions until we reach v1.0.0).
+While we figure out a good design for the add-ons API, breaking changes are bound to happen.
+To avoid having your add-on accidentally break editor functionality, always restrict the dependency on the `ruby-lsp` gem based on minor versions (breaking changes may land on minor versions until we reach v1.0.0).